quicksilver/manual/docs/System.md

 | Desktop | Exposé Desktop |
 | Dashboard | Show Dashboard |

 While there are other actions available I can’t imagine wanting to use anything other than **Run**.
-If you are annoyed that OS X doesn’t allow you to bind these to more keys, configure a trigger to access these any way you want.
+If you are annoyed that macOS doesn’t allow you to bind these to more keys, configure a trigger to access these any way you want.

 ## Extra Scripts